ceedee666/drumm.sh/content/teaching/thesis.md

 1. Erklärvideos für SAP S/4HANA Fallstudien
 1. Integration of 3d printing and SAP S/4HANA
+1. Development and evaluation of a LLM plug-in to answer student's questions.
 1. Using AR to visualise a model factory
 1. Analysis of the effects of integrated documentation (ie. SAP Enable Now) in SAP S/4HANA